jn84/esp8266_milight_hub/README.md

 [![License][shield-license]][info-license]

-## This fork has been moved to https://github.com/jn84/RaspberryPi_MiLight_Bridge

 This is a fork of [Milight/LimitlessLED remote/gateway](https://github.com/sidoh/esp8266_milight_hub) modified to run on a raspberry pi instead of an ESP8266.
 If you're like me, you have a number of rpi devices scattered throughout your home with unused SPI interfaces.
 I didn't want to deal with setting up and powering another device when it isn't necessary.
 Just tack on an NRF24L01 module, and call it a day.

 ---